How LLMs Fail to Support Fact-Checking: Abstract

 \section{Abstract}

-While Large Language Models (LLMs) can amplify online misinformation, they also show promise in tackling misinformation.
-In this paper, we empirically study the capabilities of three LLMs – ChatGPT, Gemini, and Claude – in countering political misinformation.
-We implement a two-step, chain-of-thought prompting approach, where models first identify credible sources for a given claim and then generate persuasive responses.
+Large language models (LLMs) have been shown to both create misinformation, often trusted by end users, and combat misinformation when supported by specialized pipelines.
+Given users may prompt LLMs to fact-check information without access to such pipelines, it is crucial to understand how base models perform fact-checking.
+In this paper, we empirically study the capabilities of three LLMs – ChatGPT 4o-mini, Gemini 1.5-flash, and Claude 3.5-haiku – in countering misinformation and supporting factual information.
+We implement a two-step prompting approach, where models first identify credible sources for a given claim and then generate a summarized argument.
 Our findings suggest that models struggle to ground their responses in real news sources, and tend to prefer citing left-leaning sources.
-We also observe varying degrees of response diversity among models.
-Our findings highlight concerns about using LLMs for fact-checking through only prompt-engineering, emphasizing the need for more robust guardrails.
-Our results have implications for both researchers and non-technical users.
+This work highlights concerns about using LLMs for fact-checking through only prompting, emphasizing the need for more robust guardrails on the base systems and bringing awareness of these pitfalls to end users.
+Our findings have implications for misinformation and bias dissemination as users turn to LLMs as fact-checkers, and highlight a new challenge in information navigation.